-Optional guaranteed automatic annual increase in exchange for a reduced initial monthly benefit.
-You may elect a 2% optional guaranteed automatic annual increase in exchange for a reduced initial monthly benefit.
+Optional guaranteed automatic annual increase in exchange for a reduced initial monthly benefit

+If you leave the University as a retirement eligible qualified member, you may elect a 2% optional guaranteed automatic annual increase in exchange for a reduced initial monthly benefit.
 This reduction is in addition to any other payment option reductions elected.
 You may not elect a 2% optional guaranteed automatic annual increase on any portion of your retirement benefit which you elect to receive as a lump sum distribution.
 Only that portion that constitutes your monthly benefit will be subject to the optional guaranteed automatic annual increases.
 This election must be made at the time of your retirement.